 No need to apply.
 Qualifying employers will be computed automatically based on CPF data and receive pay-outs in 3 instalments – the first one in May, the second one in July, and the last one in October.

-This waiver doesn’t cover all stallholders, but those at hawk centre and marketers, as managed by the NEA (National Environment Agency.
+This waiver doesn’t cover all stallholders, but those at hawk centres and marketers, as managed by the NEA (National Environment Agency.

 Follow this link to learn more about this waiver.